quicwg/base-drafts/draft-ietf-quic-recovery.md

 expired, the sender SHOULD send ack-eliciting packets from other packet number spaces with in-flight data, coalescing packets if possible.
-This is particularly valuable when the server has both Initial and Handshake data in flight or the client has both Handshake and ApplicationData in flight, because in both casess the peer only has receive keys for one of the two packet number spaces.
+This is particularly valuable when the server has both Initial and Handshake data in-flight or the client has both Handshake and ApplicationData in-flight, because the peer might only have receive keys for one of the two packet number spaces.

 If the sender wants to elicit a faster acknowledgement on PTO, it can skip a packet number to eliminate the ack delay.